cosmicdust0/DSA-portfolio.github.io/index.md

 # Project Description:
-This project demonstrates the application of data structures and algorithms (DSA) to optimize a specific aspect of supply chain management, such as inventory management, logistics planning, or route optimization.
+This project demonstrates the application of data structures and algorithms (DSA) and ML to optimize a specific aspect of supply chain management, such as inventory management, logistics planning, or route optimization.

 # Goals:
-** 1 .
-Understand real world application of tech i learnt so far ** 2 .
+## Skills Development

+This project demonstrably fosters the following skills crucial for supply chain and software development professionals:

+* **Data Structures and Algorithms (DSA) Proficiency:**
+  -Apply efficient data structures (e.g., graphs, queues, trees) and algorithms (e.g., sorting, searching, shortest path) to solve complex supply chain problems.

+* **Problem-Solving Expertise:**
+  - Develop innovative solutions using appropriate DSA knowledge, demonstrating critical thinking and problem-solving skills.

+* **Algorithmic Optimization:**
+  - Showcase an understanding of algorithm complexity and the ability to tailor them for specific supply chain requirements.

+* **Effective Data Management:**
+  - Employ strong data handling skills, including data organization, manipulation, and analysis using efficient techniques.

+## Career Advancement
+* **Recognise and Understand the domain of my interest:**
+ -Research different fields that seem aligned with my self-reflection.
+Read about careers, watch videos, and talk to seniors/professionals in these areas of SCM.

+* **Enhanced Engineering Capabilities:**
+  - Build robust and efficient supply chain systems using DSA, elevating your engineering skillset.
+  - Demonstrate proficiency in applying computer science concepts to tackle real-world supply chain problems.

+* **Portfolio Impact:**
+  - Create a strong portfolio showcasing innovative projects that address real-world supply chain problems using DSA.
+  - Impress potential employers with your ability to design and implement effective solutions, making you a strong candidate for roles in supply chain management and software development.

 # DSA involved:
 This project utilizes various DSA techniques to enhance efficiency and decision-making in the supply chain.
 For example: